 After that, the group visited the Japan House, where three floors of shows and artistic performances give a virtual immersion into the culture of a faraway land.
 The day ended with a visit to the São Paulo Mall and tickets to the Brazilian film premiere of “Avengers: Infinity War.”

-According to data from the Brazilian Institute of Geography and Statistics (IBGE), in the first quarter of 2017, 28.8% of 18- to 24-year-olds in Brazil were unemployed.
+According to data from the Brazilian Institute of Geography and Statistics (IBGE), around 28.8% of 18- to 24-year-olds in Brazil were unemployed.
 Research shows that getting the first job is the decisive event, and lack of experience is the main challenge.